open-feature/community/tech-committee-charter.md

 ### No Over-Representation

+No more than one-third (33%) of the TC members may be affiliated with the same employer (same employer defined as "representing the same legal entity/project").
+If removal or resignation of a TC member, or a change of employment by a TC member, creates a situation where more than one-third of the TC membership shares an employer, then the situation must be immediately remedied by the election of one or more TC members.

 ## Responsibilities of the Technical Committee

 The TC ensures that the project maintains a high level of technical excellence while continuing to meet the needs of its adopters, and facilitates ongoing community contribution.